BonilhaCaio/BCyto/README.md

 ## Credits and citation

-A publication where the package dependencies and imports will be appropriately credited is on the way.
-Meanwhile, you can cite **BCyto** as follows:
+A publication where dependencies and imports will be appropriately credited is on the way.
+Meanwhile, please cite **BCyto** as follows:

 ``` r
 citation("BCyto")